ProjectIxian/projectixian.github.io/_tech_docs/dlt_whitepaper.md

 ## Encryption and Signatures

-Ixian chose 4096-bit RSA with SHA512 as the primary signature algorithm.
-The choice was influenced both by security and performance concerns.
+Ixian's primary signature algorithm is 4096-bit RSA with truncated SHA512 as the hashing algorithm.
+The choice was influenced both by security, performance concerns and future proofing.
 While Elliptic-Curve Cryptography brings some advantages in terms of key- and signature size, the performance (in particular when verifying signatures) is too slow for the use cases required by Ixian.
+Quantum resistant algorithms that are actively being developed and will eventually replace the current RSA algorithm within Ixian will likely have the size of keys and signatures closer to RSA than ECDSA, so choosing RSA gives more accurate real-world results.

 ## Node